Ghini/ghini.web/README.md

 Database Connection
 ===================

-ghini.web keeps its data in a mongodb database. initialize it by running the import tool, or set up a sample database by running the sometrees.js script.
+ghini.web keeps its data in a mongodb database.
+You can set up a sample database by running the some_trees.json script, or you can initialize it by running the import tool, feeding it the ghini.desktop 'export to ghini.web'.

 using it
 ========